Many women experience abdominal cramping before or during their menstrual cycle. Yet, it’s also possible to have post-period cramps.

 - Reduce or eliminate fatty and salty foods.

-A massage or acupuncture treatment may help, too.
+A massage or acupuncture treatment can help, too.
 You can gently massage your lower abdomen using essential oils.
 Having an orgasm is also thought to help.

 For a positive outlook, maintain a healthy lifestyle.
 This includes a healthy diet, plenty of exercise, and self-care techniques to reduce stress.
 Always talk to your doctor to discuss any treatment plan you intend to begin.
 You can also discuss the symptoms you wish to treat.